The Flu Vaccine - Should I get it?

 Other flu symptoms can include:

 - Difficulty sleeping

 - Diarrhoea or tummy pain

 - Nausea and vomiting

-At Higgins Pharmacy Sligo we are provideing a Flu Vaccination from September 2020 through April 2021.
+At Higgins Pharmacy Sligo we are providing Flu Vaccinations from September.

 Receiving a flu Vaccine will help to protect yourself for flu season.
 The vaccine will decrease the risk of contracting the flu, especially if you are at high risk of developing severe flu complications.

 The vaccine helps the immune system produce antibodies, allowing them to fight the virus if they come into contact with it.

 HSE strongly recommends a flu vaccine if you:

 - Are 65 years of age and over